Timeline: The fall of Daesh in Raqqa

 The FSA and Turkish Army launch Operation Euphrates Shield, liberating vast areas of northern Aleppo from Daesh.

-Iraqi Security Forces (ISF) and Kurdish Peshmerga liberate Mosul, the largest city controlled by Daesh.
-The Global Coalition plays a significant role in providing training, equipment, advice, assistance, intelligence, and air and ground fire support to decisively defeat Daesh in the city.
+Iraqi Security Forces (ISF) enter Mosul, the largest city controlled by Daesh, and begin the fight for liberation.
+The Global Coalition plays a significant role in providing training, equipment, advice, assistance, intelligence, and air and ground fire support.

 The SDF and partners including the Syrian Arab Coalition (SAC), launch Operation Wrath of Euphrates to defeat Daesh in Raqqa.
 The Global Coalition provides training to SDF and conducts airstrikes against Daesh targets throughout the operation.